TrevorBurnham/Jitter/README.markdown

 ***Extra bonus!*** Jitter lets you automatically compile and run a second set of code after each successful compilation.
 That means that console-based tests are a breeze.

+***Extra, extra bonus!*** Jitter only replaces JS files when necessary (that is, when your CoffeeScript and JavaScript are out of sync).
+So no more meaningless timestamp changes!

 ## Installing

 You'll need to install [Node.js](http://nodejs.org) and [npm](http://npmjs.org/), the